Villa Farnese: Today

-Alessandro Farnese died in 1589 bequeathing his estates to relations - the Farnese dukes of Parma.
-The Cardinal's fabulous collection was transferred eventually to Charles III of Spain in Naples.
-In the 19th century the villa became for a while the residence of the heir to the throne of the newly united Italy.
+Alessandro Farnese died in 1589, bequeathing his estates to his relatives, the Farnese Dukes of Parma.
+His renowned art collection was eventually transferred to Charles III of Spain and brought to Naples.
+In the 19th century, the villa briefly served as the residence of the heir to the throne of the newly unified Kingdom of Italy.

 Elements of the villa's Renaissance gardens have influenced many estate gardens of the 19th and 20th century by landscape designers, such as Beatrix Farrand, A.E.
 Hanson, and Florence Yoch.
 1920s gardens with a catena d'acqua include the Harold Lloyd Estate in Beverly Hills and 'Las Tejas' in Montecito, California, with the latter also having a casino in direct homage to the original at Villa Farnese.

+The villa Farnese in Caprarola provided the model for the Pentagon in Washington D.C.

 Today the casino and its gardens are one of the homes of the President of the Italian Republic.
 The empty main villa, owned by the State, is open to the public.
 The numerous rooms, salons and halls with their marbles and frescoes, and the architecture of the great palazzo-like villa are still as impressive and daunting as they were first intended to be.